 In these cases of Chronic Asthma, very often the symptoms can incude the upper airways of the nose, sinuses.
 The term United Airways Disease is used to describe this.
 United Airways Disease implies that asthma is but the lung component of a more complicated condition that involves the nose, sinuses, lungs and blood stream.
 In these cases, suffers often have an underlying allergy to airborne allergens such as House Dust Mite, Pollen or Animal Dander.

 The approach for these patients should include avoidance measures of their particular allergic trigger and treatment of their nose and underlying allergy if possible.

 Wheezing is very common in babies and toddlers yet not all children with wheeze go on to develop asthma.
 About one in five children will be diagnosed with asthma sometime during childhood.

 With the right treatment, nearly all children with asthma will be able to join in sport and lead active lives.
-Children with asthma should have an Asthma Action Plan that will tell you how to prevent asthma episodes (sometimes called asthma attacks) and how to manage asthma episodes when they happen.
+Children with asthma should have an Asthma Action Plan in order to help guide management to reduce the number of asthma flare ups and ensure the right treatment in the event of asthma episodes (sometimes called asthma attacks).

 Asthma can be unpredictable, and affects each child differently.
 Many children will grow out of their asthma.

 - It can start at any time of life, although it most often begins in childhood.

 - Sometimes it runs in families e.g. if you have parents or brothers and sisters with asthma or allergy (e.g. eczema or hay fever) you are more likely to have it yourself.

 - Some children's asthma is related to other conditions, such as eczema, hay fever and allergies.